pgailinas/videoqa-representation-comparison/docs/index.md

 The objectives of this work include measuring how representation quality affects temporal reasoning, answer accuracy, representation compactness, and execution latency using the NExT-QA benchmark dataset.

-Additional objectives include evaluating whether latent representations learned through self-supervised training can provide competitive or improved evidence representations when compared with pretrained feature representations.
+Additional objectives include evaluating whether latent representations learned through self-supervised training can provide competitive or improved video representations when compared with pretrained feature representations.

 To isolate the impact of representation learning, the same multimodal foundation model is used throughout all experiments.
 Baseline VideoQA, pretrained-representation VideoQA, and autoencoder-representation VideoQA workflows are evaluated using Qwen2-VL-7B, enabling direct comparison of representation-learning strategies while controlling for downstream model architecture.

-The primary research hypothesis is that self-supervised autoencoder-based video representations can provide evidence representations that are competitive with or superior to pretrained video representations for downstream VideoQA tasks.
+The primary research hypothesis is that self-supervised autoencoder-based video representations can provide compact latent representations that are competitive with or superior to pretrained video representations for downstream VideoQA tasks.

+## Research Questions

+This project investigates the following research questions:

+1. Can self-supervised autoencoder training learn compact latent video representations that preserve information relevant to VideoQA?

+2. How do autoencoder-based latent representations compare with pretrained video representations on downstream VideoQA tasks?

+3. What impact does representation learning have on temporal, causal, and descriptive reasoning performance?

+4. Can compressed latent representations reduce storage and computational requirements while maintaining acceptable VideoQA accuracy?

 ## Dataset